 Why propagate your Fiddle Leaf Fig Tree in the first place?

-Another reason you might be looking to propagate your Fiddle Leaf Fig Tree is because your plant is becoming too big for the room.
-If you want to trim back your plant to fit the space, or just want to cut off some leggy growth, instead of throwing away the cuttings, why not propagate them.
+Another reason might be because your plant is becoming too big for the room.
+If you want to trim back your plant to fit the space, or just want to cut off some leggy growth, instead of throwing away the cuttings, why not use them to create new plants.

 And lastly, you may want to propagate your Fiddle Leaf Fig Tree if part of your plant is damaged, or dying.
-If you have tried to save your plant by adjusting the environment or care and still nothing works then we recommend taking a cutting of your Fiddle Leaf Fig Tree and propagating that to create a new plant.
+If you have tried to save your plant by adjusting the environment or care and still nothing works then we recommend taking a cutting and use that to create a new plant.
 The most important thing when doing this is to choose a healthy section of your plant as this will give your cutting the best chance of success.

 What tools will I need to propagate my Fiddle Leaf Fig Tree?

 Let’s start off with the easy part.
-It’s important to make sure you have all the right things before taking that first Fiddle Leaf Fig cutting!
+It’s important to make sure you have all the right things before taking that first cutting!

 Healthy and mature Fiddle Leaf Fig Tree

 Newspaper or plastic sheet